Trinity College – Everything you need to know and its fun facts

 - The Library stores a copy of every book printed in UK and Ireland

 Knowing the basics of Trinity College its history and its fun facts, you’re more than ready to visit it.
 The campus is located in Dublin 2, in the middle between O’Connell Street and Grafton Street.
-It’s also very close to The Davenport, which is located on Merrion Square and a 5-minute walk to Grafton Street.
+It’s also very close to The Davenport, which is a luxury hotel located on Merrion Square and a 5-minute walk to Grafton Street.
 All this is located in the beautiful Georgian Dublin, make sure to read our blog about the secrets of Georgian Dublin.